Iowa unemployment rate down slightly to 3.9% - NewsBreak

 Iowa unemployment rate down slightly to 3.9%

-Iowa Workforce Development announced Friday that the rate declined from 4% in September and was down from 4.2% a year ago.
+The rate declined from 4% in September and was down from 4.2% a year ago, according to Iowa Workforce Development.

 The national unemployment rate for October was 4.6%.